Artificial Eye: An artificial eye is an acrylic eye that can restore the appearance of the face.

 Eye Prosthesis: yet another name for an artificial eye.

 Glass Eye: before the use of acrylic, artificial eyes were often made out of glass.
 This is very rare now, but may still be required in some special situations.

 Implant: Usually a spherical device placed in the socket at time of surgery to replace orbit volume after removal of the eye or its contents.
 Normally made of acrylic Plastic, Silicone or Bio-compatible material.

 Integrated Implant: an implant such as (Bio-eye) or (Medpor) that allows the muscles of the eye to be directly attached to it, and in turn transfers the motion from the implant to the artificial eye via a peg system.

 Ocularist: the person who makes your artificial eye.

 Prosthetic Eye: another name for an artificial eye.
 The word prosthetic simply means an artificial part of the body.

+Glossary of frequently used terms in the Ocularist’s office.
 Are there any terms you would like to see covered that aren’t here?
 Please leave a comment.